kevinsogo/compgen/README.md

 You can also replace `-f [file]` with `-c [command]`.

-The checker must accept three command line arguments `inputpath outputpath judgepath`.
+For the third command, the checker must accept three command line arguments `inputpath outputpath judgepath`.
 It returns 0 iff the answer is correct.
-Currently, `kg test` with a custom checker only supports binary tasks and tasks where each subtask is binary-graded.
+(Currently, `kg test` with a custom checker only supports binary tasks and tasks where each subtask is binary-graded.)

 ## Convenience